On the occupation measure of evolution models with vanishing mutations: Proof of Theorem

 More precisely, let $P_n = P_{\ve_n}$ denote the transition kernels of the induced inhomogeneous evolution model, and let $\pi_n = \pi_{\ve_n}$ be the invariant distribution of $P_n$.
 Let $Q_n$ denote the {\em pseudo-inverse} of $I-P_n$, i.e.\ the matrix with zero row sums that satisfies the Poisson equation

 where $\Pi_n$ is the matrix with constant rows equal to $\pi_n$.
 By a slight abuse of notation, we refer to $Q_n$ as the pseudo-inverse of $P_n$.

 Our main strategy is to use a suitable decomposition to bound $v_n - \pi^*$, relying on estimates for $\infn{Q_n}$, which in turn are obtained using the spectral gap bounds established earlier.
-For this analysis, we borrow ideas from classical stochastic approximation algorithms \cite{Ben99,KusYin03,benaim2005stochastic}, originally developed for certain classes of inhomogeneous Markov chains, via the study of an associated differential inclusion \cite{BenRai10}.
+For this analysis, we borrow ideas from classical stochastic approximation algorithms (\citep{Ben99,KusYin03,benaim2005stochastic}), originally developed for certain classes of inhomogeneous Markov chains, via the study of an associated differential inclusion (\citep{BenRai10}).
 In fact, this approach makes it possible to prove that $v_n$ converges to $\pi^*$ under the assumptions of Theorem~\ref{thm:main}.
-Roughly speaking, under some technical conditions\footnote{Readily satisfied in our setting; see \cite[Hypothesis~3.1]{BenRai10} for a precise statement.} on the sequence $(P_n, Q_n, \pi_n)_n$, one can show that the continuous linear interpolation of $(v_n)_n$ is an {\em asymptotic pseudo-trajectory} (APT) of the ODE $\dot v = \pi^* - v$.
+Roughly speaking, under some technical conditions (see \citep[Hypothesis~3.1]{BenRai10}) on the sequence $(P_n, Q_n, \pi_n)_n$, one can show that the continuous linear interpolation of $(v_n)_n$ is an {\em asymptotic pseudo-trajectory} (APT) of the ODE $\dot v = \pi^* - v$.
 It then follows that the limit set of $(v_n)_n$ is almost surely contained in the global attractor $\{\pi^*\}$.
-The APT approach has been successfully applied to other classes of inhomogeneous Markov chains, such as in \cite{BourCloez18} for finite state spaces (cf. Example~\ref{ex:cloez}) and in \cite{benaim2017ergodicity} for a class of chains in $\RR^d$.
+The APT approach has been successfully applied to other classes of inhomogeneous Markov chains, such as in \citep{BourCloez18} for finite state spaces (cf. Example~\ref{ex:cloez}) and \citep{benaim2017ergodicity} for a class of chains in $\RR^d$.

 In our setting, the specific structure of the process allows us to show that the sequence $(P_n, Q_n, \pi_n)_n$ satisfies stronger conditions than those required in the general framework (see Proposition~\ref{prop:Q2}).
 This property enables us to establish almost sure convergence, together with explicit estimates on the rate at which $\EE(\infn{v_n - \pi^*})$ vanishes.